Alaska Morning Net

 |VTAC-5||146.580 MHz||UTAC-5||446.100 MHz|

 Some folks just pick any old frequency for simplex but that really is not wise.
 If you are not careful, you can accidentally pick a repeater frequency.
 Also, you must remember that VHF simplex frequencies need to be at least 15kHz apart and UHF simplex frequencies need to be at least 25kHz apart (as shown above) to avoid interfering with each other.
-From the ARECS plan, we used the VHF National Calling Frequency as the baseline at 146.520, then for each succeeding “channel”, we went up 15kHz.
-We also used the UHF National Calling Frequency as the baseline at 446.000, then for each succeeding “channel”, we went up 25kHz.
-At this point, this is merely a proposed plan–just a suggestion.
-Let’s hear your thoughts.
+We began with the VHF National Calling Frequency as the baseline at 146.520, then for each succeeding “channel”, we went up 15kHz.
+We also began with the UHF National Calling Frequency as the baseline at 446.000, then for each succeeding “channel”, we went up 25kHz.

 This is the place to come for the latest news and information about the CAUHF Group.
 Also, don’t forget to check-in to our regular Tuesday Night Net, held every Tuesday evening at 8:00 p.m. on all of the AR Links System Repeaters such as 443.200 in Little Rock, 444.700 in North Little Rock and a dozen or so more around the state.
 Click on the AR Links System tab above.